Bug report #978

 4. Add a vertex on it, move it - you see 2 vertices were added instead of 1.
 Topology broken.

 #3 Updated by Tim Sutton over 14 years ago

 - Status changed from In Progress to Closed

 - Resolution set to worksforme

 Cant replicate.
 I created a new line using the 'lines' layer in tests/testdata.
 Digitised a line across one of the roads with a vertex snapped to the road I was crossing.
 When I subsequently move the vertex, 4 red guides appear and both features are modified in shape as I drag the vertex around.

 I'm marking this as 'works for me'.
 Please advise with more detail if there is something I'm missing and we can adjust the status of the ticket accordingly.

-#4 Updated by Maciej Sieczka - about 12 years ago
+#4 Updated by Maciej Sieczka - over 14 years ago

 - Resolution deleted (